useTableCache

 - Any pending

-fetchCounttimer is cleared. - The internal cache iteration counter is incremented, effectively replacing the cache with a fresh, empty instance.
+scrollTo(0). - The internal cache iteration counter is incremented, effectively replacing the cache with a fresh, empty instance.

 - The next render will re-suspend because no pages exist — the Suspense fallback is shown again while the first page is re-fetched.